 Yes.
 All guests, including parents, guardians, and siblings, must leave a photo ID and register in the guest log when visiting.
-Students enrolled in Summer Intensive Studies who are 18 years of age or younger as of July 1, 2013, are subject to curfews and may not have overnight guests in their rooms.
-Students 19 years of age and older may request overnight guest accommodations which are available on a very limited basis.
+Students enrolled in Summer Intensive Studies who are 18 years of age or younger as of June 30, 2014, are subject to curfews and are not permitted to have overnight guests in their rooms.
+Students 19 years of age and older can request overnight guest accommodations, which are available on a very limited basis.
 A small number of rooms are available for a fee in other buildings for overnight guests during the summer.

 Is there a meal plan?

-The summer dining dollars meal plan will be available for all students attending classes during Summer Intensive Studies Session II (but not available during SIS Session I).
-All pre-college students staying in university housing, automatically enrolled in the dining dollars program, are given a starting balance of $500.
-Off campus commuters are welcome to enroll in the program if they choose.
-All meals purchased in the dining dollars program are exempt from New York state and city sales tax.
+The summer Dining Dollars meal plan will be available for all students attending classes during Summer Intensive Studies Session II (but not during SIS Session I).
+All pre-college students staying in university housing are automatically enrolled in the Dining Dollars program and given a starting balance of $500.
+Off-campus commuters are welcome to enroll in the program.
+All meals purchased in the Dining Dollars program are exempt from New York State and City sales tax.

-Starbucks coffee, Tazo Tea, Edy's Ice Cream, sushi, house-baked pastries, a large selection of grab-and-go snacks and meals
+Offerings include Starbucks coffee, Tazo Tea, Edy's Ice Cream, sushi, house-baked pastries, and a large selection of grab-and-go snacks and meals.

-hot entrees, a full deli service, made -to-order salads, sushi, house-baked pastries, a large selection of grab-and-go snacks and meals
+Offerings include hot entrées, a full deli service, made-to-order salads, sushi, house-baked pastries, a large selection of grab-and-go snacks and meals.

-What are the student activities outside of class?
+What student activities are offered outside of class?

 What will I do on weekends?

-You can participate in the many extra-curricular activities scheduled during the summer.
-Past events include attending baseball games and Broadway shows.
-At orientation, you will receive a complete calendar of extracurricular activities for summer 2013.
+You can participate in the many extracurricular activities scheduled during the summer.
+Events attended in past years include baseball games and Broadway shows.
+You will receive a complete calendar of extracurricular activities for summer 2014 at orientation.

 What about the rest of my free time?
 Will I be all alone?

-During class hours you will be with faculty members and classmates.
-At lunch break, you can go to one of the student meeting areas, the dining locations, or to a nearby restaurant or deli.
-After class and before the midnight curfew, you will do homework (2-3 hours a day), eat, and enjoy leisure time.
-Generally, students connect very quickly with each other and go out in groups.
+During class hours, you will be with faculty members and classmates.
+At lunch break, you can go to one of the student meeting areas, the dining locations, or a nearby restaurant or deli.
+After class and before the midnight curfew, you will do homework (two to three hours a day), eat, and enjoy leisure time.
+Students generally connect very quickly with one another and go out in groups.

-Do I get to see New York while I am studying there?
+Will I be able to see New York while I am studying there?

-There are often visits to museums, exhibitions and other places of interest during class hours which will provide inspiration for your work.
-You may also explore New York City on your own during leisure time.
+Visits to museums, exhibitions, and other places of interest are scheduled during class hours to provide inspiration for your work.
+You can also explore New York City on your own during your leisure time.

 Will I be safe in New York?

 The New York classrooms and dormitories are in safe locations.
-Because New York City is such a large metropolitan area, it is essential that each student take safety precautions, such as always walking with groups, and being aware of their surroundings.
-Visit the Safety and Preparedness site to learn more about management of emergencies at The New School.
+Because New York City is so large, it is essential that students take safety precautions, such as walking with groups and being aware of their surroundings.
+Visit the Safety and Preparedness site to learn about managing emergencies at The New School.

 How can I communicate with my family and friends?

-No. You must pay tuition in full at the time of registration in order to reserve a space in the program.
+No. You must pay tuition in full at the time of registration to reserve a space in the program.

 Do I need to apply for a student visa?

 Yes.
-After you have registered for the program, a written confirmation will be mailed to you.
-This letter will contain your student identification number which will allow you to log into the International Students page to access the visa application procedures and forms.
+After you have registered for the program, a written confirmation will be emailed to you.
+This letter will contain your student identification number, which will allow you to log in to the International Students page to access the visa application procedures and forms.

 Is there a language requirement?

-Who should I speak to if I have more questions?
+Whom should I speak with if I have more questions?

 The staff at the International Student Services Office is available to address your questions and concerns.